Skip to Main Content

 • Click Save in the top right corner

-3. Associate the new reading list with the appropriate course.
-From the reading list's More Actions menu, select Associate this list with a course.
+1. Associate the new reading list with the appropriate course.
+From the reading list's row actions menu Alma More Actions menu icon, select Associate this list with a course.
 The Courses tab displays the course(s) that the list is associated with.

-• To delete an existing association, from the More Actions menu, select Remove Association
+• To delete an existing association, from the More Actions menu Alma More Actions menu icon, choose Remove Association

-• To add an association, select + Associate Course and start typing the course name.
-Select the correct course when it pops up.
+• To add an association, click + Associate Course and enter the course code.
+Choose the correct course when it pops up.

 A cross-listed course is a single course that is listed with different names and codes, either within a department or across different departments, with a single Brightspace site and reading list.